halex5000/ld-articles/Cloudflare EdgeSDK/Using the LaunchDarkly EdgeSDK with CloudFlare.md

 }
 ```

 The last small change you need to make to your Worker is to call the HTMLRewriter instance to alter the response.
-Instead of returning just `response`, you'll wrap it in the rewriter's `transform()` method.
+Instead of returning just `response` from within the `handleEvent()` method, you'll wrap it in the rewriter's `transform()` method.

 ```javascript
 return rewriter.transform(response);
 ```

-Finally, you need to do is tell LaunchDarkly to [bootstrap the client](https://docs.launchdarkly.com/guides/platform-specific/static-sites#bootstrapping-the-client) using the injected script.
+Finally, you need tell LaunchDarkly to [bootstrap the client](https://docs.launchdarkly.com/guides/platform-specific/static-sites#bootstrapping-the-client) using the injected script.
+Open the `/assets/custom.js` file and add the following code at the top of the file, replacing `<LAUNCHDARKLY_CLIENT_ID>` with your LaunchDarkly project's client ID.

 ```javascript
 const client = LDClient.initialize(